Getting error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-The cost to fix your furnace hinges on what’s wrong with it and how long it takes to repair it.
+The price to fix your furnace hinges on what’s wrong with it and how long it takes to repair it.

-Turn to the Experts at Finch Air Conditioning & Heating Inc
+Trust the Experts at Finch Air Conditioning & Heating

-When you need to have your furnace mended, turn to the Experts at Finch Air Conditioning & Heating Inc to work out the fault code and take care of the issue.
+When you need to have your furnace mended, contact the Experts at Finch Air Conditioning & Heating to figure out the fault code and take care of the issue.

 Call us at 281-407-9478 or schedule an appointment online today.